rtm516/GeyserMC-wiki/Common-Issues.md

 _This only affects people trying to join Geyser from Windows 10 Edition with Geyser hosted on the same computer._

 This is an issue caused by Loopback restrictions not being lifted.
 By default, Microsoft Apps have this restriction on all their apps for local connections.
-You can lift it by typing the following in Windows PowerShell in administrator mode:
+You can lift it by typing the following in Windows PowerShell in administrator mode: (it should return `OK.` if it worked)
 ```powershell
 CheckNetIsolation LoopbackExempt -a -n="Microsoft.MinecraftUWP_8wekyb3d8bbwe"
 ```